If your bucket list had a bucket list, the St. Regis Maldives Vommuli resort would be on it.

-Tucked away on its own atoll in the northern stretch of the Maldives, it offers everything you could want – and more you didn’t know you would – from a trip to the Maldives.
+Tucked away on the Dhaalu Atoll in the northern stretch of the Maldives in the Indian Ocean, it offers everything you could want – and more you didn’t know you would – from a trip to the Maldives.

 The location is amazing, the design, thoughtful yet impeccable, and the food, while expensive, is high-quality and delicious.
 The St. Regis Maldives Vommuli offers personalized luxury service from the moment you step off the plane in Male (MLE) to the second you step through security to, sadly, make your way home.

 Oh, and did we mention the personal butler?